appfuse/appfuse/README.txt

  3  Test that the db access code works with:
     ant test-dao -Dtestcase=UserDAO
     ant test-service -Dtestcase=UserManager
  4. Setup Tomcat by running "ant setup-tomcat deploy".
-This puts a MySQL JDBC driver (and jta.jar) in $CATALINA_HOME/common/lib, and also deploys an appfuse.xml file to $CATALINA_HOME/webapps ($CATALINA_HOME/conf/Catalina/ localhost on Tomcat 5).
+This deploys an appfuse.xml file to $CATALINA_HOME/webapps ($CATALINA_HOME/conf/Catalina/ localhost on Tomcat 5).
 It also deploys the application to
     $CATALINA_HOME/webapps.
  5. Start Tomcat and test the web login using "ant test-canoo -Dtestcase=Login".
     If you experience issues with Tomcat, check your build/test/cargo.log file.

-** TO SETUP E-MAIL NOTIFICATION OF ERRORS **
-Log4j has a pretty slick feature where you can have e-mail messages sent to you when an ERROR is logged.
-To set this up, perform the following
-steps:
-  1. Change the property "error.mailTo" in build.properties to be your e-mail address.
-  2. Edit WEB-INF/classes/log4j.properties to add "mail" to the rootCategory.
-     Example: log4j.rootCategory=INFO, stdout, mail

 Features/Changes in 1.9